berlin-L/neicon-tool/readme.md

   </a>
   <br>
   <p align="left">
-    neicon-tool is an util that fetch iconfont resource from neicon platform, Its main purpose is to reduce complication for usage when fetch iconfont resource from neicon platform
+    neicon-tool is a util that fetches iconfont resource from neicon platform.
+Its main purpose is to reduce complication for usage when fetching iconfont resource from neicon platform
   <p>
 </div>